 If you are touring Europe and are planning to visit Prague and Budapest, we recommend flying from Prague to Budapest or the other way around instead of taking the train.
 If you book your flights in advance, it is cheaper than the train and a lot quicker, since the train between both cities takes seven hours.

 Presently, there are no direct flights from the U.S. to Budapest.
-Most airlines stopover once at London, Frankfurt, Amsterdam, Munich, Paris or Vienna.
+Most airline stopover once at London, Frankfurt, Amsterdam, Munich, Paris or Vienna.
 In the past, American Airlines used to offer non-stop flights between Budapest and JFK (New York), as did Delta Airlines.